QJZ-171: Description

-The QJZ-171 is designed as an ultra-lightweight heavy machine gun, similar to American XM312 and XM806.
-The machine gun system weighs 11.9 kg, which is comparable to M240 or FN MAG, and the tripod weighs 5.9 kg.
-The weight of combat configuration, which includes ammunition cartridges, belts, boxes, and scopes, is 9.5 kg lighter than the same configuration on QJZ-89.
+The QJZ-171 is designed as an ultra-lightweight heavy machine gun, similar to the American XM312 and XM806.
+The Firearms Blog believes the gun weighs 11.9 kg, which is comparable to M240 or FN MAG, and the tripod weighs 5.9 kg.
+While other sources believes the gun weighs around 16.9 kg and 18.1 kg with an empty magazine box attached, while the tripod weighs around 6 kg.
+It's known from the official source that the total weight of combat configuration, which includes ammunition cartridges, belts, boxes, and scopes, is 9.5 kg lighter than the same configuration on QJZ-89.
 This is achieved by ammo containers made of plastic composites, lighter tripod, and a lighter type of 12.7×108mm ammunition.
 The empty weight of the gun alone is similar to its predecessor, the QJZ-89.

 The gun features a free-floating barrel, improved muzzle brake, composite ammo belt with new lightweight ammunition, and titanium alloy gun parts to reduce recoil and weight.
 The machine gun is fitted with its own bipod attached to the receiver and can be carried by one infantry or served by a crew of two.

 The machine gun is operated via an open-bolt and advanced primer ignition blowback mechanism with a recoiling barrel.
 The hybrid short recoil system reduces peak recoil, achieved with the barrel, gas system, and bolt assembly recoiling inside the outer housing.

 The weapon features several improvements to reduce weight, mitigate recoil and increase accuracy.
 The new 12.7mm armor-piercing incendiary round made of special alloy only weighs 100 grams.
 The gas system cycles the bolt group with the free-floating receiver recoils inside the outer gun housing to decrease recoil.
 Two sets of spring buffers are mounted around the receiver.
 The barrel is fitted with an improved multi-chamber muzzle compensator.
 Comparing to QJZ-89, the spread of QJZ-171 is improved to 10 cm at 200 m, and it can reliably hit targets with a radius of 24 cm at 200 m.
 At 1000 m, the gun can engage vehicle-sized targets with a 70% hit probability.